evancz/guide.elm-lang.org/error_handling/result.md

 # Result

 A `Result` is useful when you have logic that may "fail".
-For example, parsing a `String` into a `Int` may fail.
+For example, parsing a `String` into an `Int` may fail.
 What if the string is filled with the letter B?
 In cases like this, we want a function with this type:

 ```elm
 String.toInt : String -> Result String Int